How to get free and cheap sanitary products

-Tampons are often a slightly more expensive option than pads, but for some they're a necessity or a much more comfortable option.
+Tampons often work out slightly more expensive than pads.
+But for some, they're a necessity and a much more comfortable option.

 However, our table reveals that if you know where to look, you can get them for pretty much the same price as pads.

-Again, if you want to stick with a known brand, these Tampax Compak Pearl Regular Applicator Tampons come in at £3 (or 8p per tampon).
+Again, if you want to stick with a known brand, these Tampax Cardboard Super Tampons with Applicator come in at £1.90 (or 9.5p per tampon).

 However, the packs listed below will get you the best deal.
-Just note that all these packs contain non applicator tampons – although the applicator versions still work out cheaper than the big brands.
+Just note that all but one of these packs contain non-applicator tampons.
+But remember that the own-brand versions with applicators still work out cheaper than the big brands.

 Cheapest menstrual cups